Manufacturing, Automation & Robotics Market Research

 Reshoring and Nearshoring: Mexico is positioned perfectly to grow with the recent trends of reshoring and nearshoring, where many U.S. companies want their manufacturing plants and suppliers to be closer to home.
 Recently, the Mexican manufacturing sector has also been boosted by the availability of shale natural gas that can be imported from the U.S. at relatively low prices.
 Gas exports from the U.S. to Mexico increased dramatically along with rising gas production from American shale wells.
 Mexico also enjoys a high-quality highway system for transport of goods.

-Robotics and Factory AutomationThe International Federation of Robotics (IFR) estimated the total, worldwide base of operational industrial robots at the end of 2022 would be about 3.0 million.
-Orders for robots in the U.S. rose 28% in 2021 over 2020 to almost 40,000 units according to the Association for Advancing Automation.
+Robotics and Factory AutomationThe International Federation of Robotics (IFR) estimated the total, worldwide base of operational industrial robots at the end of 2023 would be about 4.1 million.

 PLUNKETT PROVIDES IN-DEPTH STATISTICS TABLES COVERING THE FOLLOWING INDUSTRY TOPICS: